Connecting classical finite exchangeability to quantum theory: Introduction

-with $\sigma$ a density matrix in $\mathcal{H}$ and $q$ a probability measure on the set of all density matrices in $\mathcal{H}$.
-The research on analytical bounds has also been extended to the quantum setting \citep{renner2007symmetry,christandl2007one} with applications to quantum cryptography \citep{renner2008security}, emergence of classical reality \citep{brandao2015generic} and, more recently, the black hole information puzzle \citep{renner2021black}.
+with $\sigma$ a density matrix in $\mathcal{H}$, { $\sigma^{\otimes s }$ denotes the tensor product of $\sigma$ with itself $s$-times}, and $q$ a probability measure on the set of all density matrices in $\mathcal{H}$.
+The research on analytical bounds has also been extended to the quantum setting \cite{renner2007symmetry,christandl2007one} with applications to quantum cryptography \cite{renner2008security,su2020improved}, emergence of classical reality \cite{brandao2015generic} and, more recently, the black hole information puzzle \cite{renner2021black}.